What is COMBATIVS?+

 Other CQC courses researched can cost from $2000.
 (14 hours) – $7300.+ (72 hours).

 Like martial arts programs, these courses load up the classes with as many people as they can get in.
 Courses are held when and where it is convenient for the instructor.
 One CQC course was spread out over an entire year.
 Some courses waste time and money of civilian clients teaching unnecessary military tactics (e.g. taking prisoners and ship boarding).
 Some focus on pain targets, wrong or complicated tactics and the usual counter-productive martial arts moves (e.g. complicated kicks; throws; joint manipulation; punches; or MMA grappling).
 A few just teach handgun training and call it a CQC course.
 One CQC course we found teaches sword fighting and scoped rifle shooting.
 Israeli Krav Maga has a reputation of being a quality CQC system, yet under close examination, many of the system’s techniques require multiple steps in order to obtain the end result (total defeat of predator), any one of which can fail along the way.
 Failure means you don’t survive!
 Some programs provide no training against multiple predators or predators armed with firearms, knives or improvised/unconventional/covert weapons.
 Some teach children watered down self-defense methods.

 What does COMBATIVS cost?+

 $99./hr./person* for PRIVATE certified instructor training of two (2) clients together at their indoor location at a time that fits their schedule (depending on availability), to ensure personalized training to fine tune each individual’s strengths and correct faults.
 Corporate Group, Open Group and 1-on-1 Programs are also available.
-Training can be fast over a few days or spread out over several weeks, at the client’s convenience (minimum 2 hours at a time).
+Training can be fast over a few days or spread out over several weeks or months, at the client’s convenience.
 In addition to personal certified instruction, much additional information and a training schedule outline is provided to each client to enhance and secure their skillsets.

 For the 24 Hour Black Combat Program, three exams (written and practical) are available at 8, 16 and 24 hour points to obtain Certification in Gray Combat, Brown Combat and Black Combat Levels.